-The Master of Science in Education with an emphasis in adult education is a weekend program that provides advanced study to develop and enhance skills in designing, delivering, and assessing educational programs for adults.
-Classes are offered on Friday nights and Saturdays, or are available by webcam on weekday evenings for convenience.
+The Master of Science in Education with an emphasis in adult education provides advanced study to develop and enhance skills in designing, delivering, and assessing educational programs for adults.
+Classes are offered by webcam on weekday evenings for your convenience.

 Review the courses available below for the Master of Science in Education program.
 For more information on admission, financial aid, transfer credits, and registration, visit Graduate Studies.
 Graduate programs leading to a master of science degree requires program coordinator's approval for admission.